Kelechi-Okorie/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-File 5-local_variables - Script that lists all local and environment variables and functions File 6-create_local_variable - Script that creates local variable with name BEST and value School File 7-create_global_varibale - Script that creates a new global variable
+File 5-local_variables - Script that lists all local and environment variables and functions File 6-create_local_variable - Script that creates local variable with name BEST and value School File 7-create_global_varibale - Script that creates a new global variable File 8-true_knowledge - Script that prints the result of the addition of 128 with the value stored in the environment variable name TRUEKNOWLEDGE followed by a new line